 Some of our history

-10 years ago Dr. Alexey Peshkovsky quit his job in medical physics and joined his father, Dr. Sergei Peshkovsky, in founding Industrial Sonomechanics (ISM).
+Almost 20 years ago, Dr. Alexey Peshkovsky left his academic research position in medical physics and joined his father, Dr. Sergei Peshkovsky, in founding Industrial Sonomechanics (ISM).
 ISM was formed in New York, NY in 2006, after the invention of the Barbell Horn®: a device that permits scaling up ultrasonic processors without sacrificing the vibration amplitudes and cavitation intensities they are able to generate.
 The scale-up is accomplished without changing any of the optimized parameters, and therefore, the process is guaranteed to generate the same results on the plant floor as it does in the laboratory.
 The Barbell Horn® design principles were developed by the company’s co-founder, Dr. Sergei Peshkovsky, during several decades of research and development in Russia.
 Dr. Sergei Peshkovsky was a prominent scientist in the field of ultrasound theory and engineering, in which he patented more than 20 discoveries and inventions, wrote over 50 publications and published several books.
 Together with Dr. Alexey Peshkovsky, ISM’s current President and Chief Scientific Officer, the two have created a company that has become a leading R&D, equipment design and process consulting firm in the field of high-intensity ultrasonic technology for liquid treatment.